 Unless you are a history guy you need a full hour to explore the ancient site.
 The Sacred Way starts at the ticket booth.
 It winds up past a number of Treasuries and leads to the Temple of Apollo, where the Oracle was sitting.

-APRIL – OCTOBER this One Day Guided Tour to Delphi operates daily.
+APRIL – OCTOBER (after COVID 19) the Tour to Delphi operates Wed & Sunday

-The price of the tour services without lunch are:
+The price of the One day tour to Delphi without lunch are: